google/docsy/content/en/docs/Organizing/_index.md

 ---
-title: "Organizing Your Content"
+title: "Best Practices: Organizing Your Content"
-linkTitle: "Organizing Your Content"
+linkTitle: "Best Practices"
 weight: 9
 description: >
   Optional guidance and recommendations on how to organize your documentation site.